solidify/ContinousDelivery-DeepDive/Exercises/lab-02-rm.md

 ## Setup / prerequisites
 Before starting on this excercise, you need to complete the previous excercise in which you created a release build definition.
 This build definition produces versioned artefacts that we will use in this excercise

+## Creating an Azure Service Endpoint
+All build and deployment tasks that communicate with an Azure subscription does so using an Service Endpoint.
+A service endpoint wraps all the information necessary in order to communicate with an external system (such as Azure, Jenkins or GitHub) so that this does not have to be done for each release definition.
+Also, it makes it possible to keep sensitive information such as passwords stored in one place.

+In this lab, we will create and use an *Azure Resource Manager Service Endpoint* which is based on the Azure Resource Manager (ARM).
+If the VSTS account is backed by Azure AD (AAD), this is very easy.
+If not, you need to run a PowerShell script that will create the necessary artifacts and produce the information

 ## Creating a Release Definition
 In Visual Studio Release Management, a deployment pipeline is implemented by creating a release definition.
 The definition contains information about the different environments, how the application should be deployed to each environment and which users should (if necessary) verify the deployments

 1. Go to the Release hub
 2. Click the + button and select *Create release definition*